Some Optimizations on Detecting Gravitational Wave Using Convolutional Neural Network: Introduction

-Burst pipelines used in LVC (LIGO-Virgo Collaboration) search for generic gravitational-wave transients with minimal assumptions about the signal waveform, polarization, source direction, or time of occurrence \cite{lvc_burst01}.
-Although main targets of burst pipelines are un-modeled transient gravitational wave events, the CBC (compact binary coalescence) signal can also be identified by burst pipelines \cite{burstgw150914}.
-The characteristic parameters of these un-modeled GW signals, such as the central frequency, duration and bandwidth, can be estimated from the time-frequency map of data and then converted to real physical parameters by comparing with more sophisticated waveforms \cite{burstgw150914}.
+GW burst software pipelines, used by the LVC (LIGO-Virgo Collaboration) search for generic gravitational-wave transients, are implemented with minimal assumptions about the signal waveform, polarization, source direction, and occurrence time based on their time-frequency morphology \citep{Journal:Abbott:2017:PRD}.
+Although the main targets of the burst pipelines are unmodeled transient GW events, CBC (compact binary coalescence) signals are well-discovered by the event detection procedures \citep{Journal:Abbott:2016PRD122004}.
+The parameters of some characteristics of these unmodeled GW signals, such as the central frequency, duration and bandwidth, can be estimated from the time-frequency transform of the observed time series and then converted to physical parameters by some comparison-based schemes with sophisticated waveforms computed from astrophysical models \citep{Journal:Abbott:2016PRD122004}.

-This work focuses on the procedure identifying the existence of simulated damped sinusoid GW signals from data with Gaussian noise.
-This type waveforms could be a burst of gravitational waves from the ringdown of a perturbed black hole\cite{ringdown} which could be the remnant BNS (binary neutron star) post-merger GWs, and excitation of fundamental modes in neutron stars \cite{long_dur}
+This work focuses on a procedure to detect the existence of any simulated damped sinusoid GW signals from time series with white Gaussian noises.
+This type waveform could be a burst of GWs from the ringdown of a perturbed black hole \citep{Journal:Vishveshwara:Nature1970}, from the post-merger of a binary neutron star (BNS) system, or from excitation of fundamental modes in neutron stars \citep{Journal:Benhar:PRD2004}.
+However, real detector data contains non-Gaussian noise artifacts.
+Therefore, this work is a preliminary investigation which assumes that such non-Gaussian disturbances have been removed from the data or from the detector \citep{Journal:Powell:2015,Journal:Jade:2017, Journal:Zevin:2017}.
+The performance representativeness of this work on real detector data need further studies in future.

-Recently, convolutional neural network (CNN) based data analysis methods are developing to analyze the time-domain GW data \cite{arXiv:George1701,arXiv:George1711}.
-Studies of this work show that discriminant characteristics of GW signal time series are more evident in time-frequency map.
-Therefore, we propose to decompose the data using a wavelet packet (WP) \citep{Journal:Mallat:1989,Book:Mallat:2009,Book:Daubechies:1992} and represent it by the derived decomposition coefficients.
-Based on this WP representation, the existence of GW is identified using a CNN.
-The CNN can tolerate the uncertainty of GW emerging time in an observed data stream.
+In GW detection, a benchmark method is the matched filtering \citep{Journal:Allen:2012,Journal:Cannon:2012,Journal:Babak:PRD2013,Journal:Usman:2016,Journal:Abbott:2016PRD122004}.
+Its typical limitation is the expensive computational requirements.
+Therefore, some investigations are made based on a machine learning scheme, convolutional neural networks (CNNs), for GW detection, and obtained some exciting results comparable to the matched filtering \citep{PRB:George:2018,Journal:Gabbard:2018PRL,FoP:Luo:2020,FoP:Lin:2020}.